Comment by roguecoder

 The high-profile RTO places tend to hire in bulk for programmers that will do as product tells them.
 Weeding out people who value quality over conformity is a goal.

-senderista 3 days ago
+senderista a year ago

 I work with an Amazon engineer who has been working on storage systems since 1990 (NT kernel) and is an absolute wizard.
 He could probably write a durable concurrent B-tree in an afternoon.

-philwelch 3 days ago
+philwelch a year ago

 > Places like Amazon won't let engineers use highly-skilled techniques anyway.